tomshaffner/PiThermalCam/index.md

 - Optional - Cooling Case with Fan - There are a variety of these to buy.
 You might well be fine without it, but the Pi 4 runs hot enough that I decided I wanted one simply to not need to worry about the CPU temp.
 Of note, if you have a Pi 4, looking for a case/fan in which the fan has 3 wires, not 2, so that you can connect it up to the Raspbian fan control which turns it on/off automatically as needed.
 The 2-wire versions will need adjustment or will be always on.

 #### Other Things you might need:
-- Portable battery with amp output ~ 3 Amps
+- Portable battery with output ~ 3 Amps
 - Screen for the Raspberry Pi

 If you're going to be walking around your house, or outside it, you'll want some way to see the camera output live.
 As such, you'll probably need a portable battery for the device and, if you're not going to stream the video over your WIFI (or your pi will go outside of internet range), you'll want a screen to attach to the Pi.